meceware/meceware.com/docs/fullpage-for-elementor.md

 ### onSlideLeave

 This callback is fired once the user leaves an slide to go to another, in the transition to the new slide.
 Returning false will cancel the move before it takes place.

+### onScrollOverflow

+This callback gets fired when a scrolling inside a scrollable section and [Scroll Overflow](#scroll-overflow) is enabled.

 ### afterResponsive